jlpteaching/gem5-assignment-template/assignments/virtual-memory/assignment.md

 ### Compare SE and FS modes

-1. What is the difference in IPC between SE and FS modes for each workload?
+1. What is the difference in the number of instructions between SE and FS modes for each workload?
+Why does it vary?
-2. What is the difference in the number of instructions between SE and FS modes for each workload?
+2. What is the difference in the number of TLB misses between SE and FS modes for each workload?
+Why does it vary?
-3. What is the difference in the number of TLB misses between SE and FS modes for each workload?
+3. What is the difference in IPC between SE and FS modes for each workload?
+4. What is the difference in the amount of data read from memory *for the page table walks* in SE and FS modes?

 ## Experimental Setup